 Monday, August 2 & Monday, September 68 am - 3 pm$140 (+ tax) per participant, per day, $15 Member DiscountGrade Level: 4th - 8th Have you ever wondered what it would be like to be an entomologist or to work at the Cook Museum of Natural Science?
 What would you have to know?
 What would you get

 Wednesday, August 18 at 2 pmFREE for Members or with General Admission What does it mean to be a "true turtle"?
 Come learn about turtles, tortoises, and terrapins in this brief Question and Answer session with Animal Care.

 Wednesday, August 11 at 2 pmFREE for Members or with General Admission Come learn more about Kale, a Kemp’s ridley sea turtle, and how he came to make the Museum his forever home in this brief Question & Answer session with Animal Care.

-Wednesday, March 31, 2021 at 1 pmFREE for Members or with General Admission Join us at the Cook Museum as Sarah May, the Museum’s Ectotherm Specialist, discusses insect life that occurs at night – the chirping you hear, the fireflies you see, and the pollinating that happens.
-Also learn about how
+Wednesday, August 4 at 2 pmFREE for Members or with General Admission Join us at the Cook Museum as Sarah May, the Museum’s Ectotherm Specialist, discusses insect life that occurs at night – the chirping you hear, the fireflies you see, and the pollinating that happens.
+Also learn about how you